nikhilagans/LLM-Mini-Harness-in-C/vibe_coding_log.md

 ## 7. Reflection

-In this project I learned the importance and effiecency of giving AI a very detailed SSD prompt.
+In this project I learned the importance and effiecency of giving AI a very detailed SDD prompt.
 Spending the time to create this prompt led to minimal errors in the compiling of the code.